Impact Factor: 1.2

 1. The Editorial Team is composed of the Editor-in-Chief and the Associate Editors.

-2. The Editorial Team will meet at appropriate intervals to ensure the smooth running of the journal.
-Such meetings will frequently be held as teleconferences and through face-to-face meetings at least once every 6 months at the offices of the SEC.
+3. The Editorial Team will meet at appropriate intervals to ensure the smooth running of the journal.
+Such meetings will frequently be held as teleconferences and through face-to-face meetings at least once every 6 months.

-3. If the Editorial Team is renewed, there must be a minimum 60-day handover period during which time the 2 teams will coexist.
+4. If the Editorial Team is renewed, there must be a minimum 60-day handover period during which both teams will coexist.

 6.2.
 Responsibilities